 In 2008, the base constructed a sustainable in situ bioreactor over the footprint of the former sump.
 Funded by the Technology Transfer Office at the Air Force Center for Engineering and the Environment, the DP039 bioreactor is designed to clean up residual solvent contamination associated with the former sump.
-Data from this project will support the selection of final groundwater remedies in an upcoming Basewide Groundwater ROD.
 Travis AFB obtained regulatory approval to authorize the construction of the bioreactor as a demonstration project.
+Data from this project supports the selection of final groundwater remedies in an upcoming Travis AFB Groundwater ROD.
 Also, the base shut down the existing Dual-Phase Extraction system to return the subsurface to steady-state conditions.
 The final Sustainable Bioreactor Demonstration Work Plan Site DP039 (CH2M HILL, 2009) describes the bioreactor technology and its construction details.

 As part of the bioreactor construction, the remedial action contractor excavated a 20' x20' x20' void, centered in the middle of the former sump.
 The bioreactor footprint completely covers the lead-contaminated surface soil area.
 When the excavation began, the lead-contaminated soil was removed first and placed in a large bin.
 Soil sample collection and analysis was used to characterize the waste and to determine the amount of residual lead remaining in the soil at DP039.
 The details of the bioreactor construction and the disposal of the contaminated soil will be presented in an upcoming technical memorandum.
-The schedule for this technical memorandum has not been established, because other documents that support the upcoming Travis AFB Groundwater ROD have a higher priority.
+The schedule for this technical memorandum has not been established, because the upcoming Travis AFB Groundwater ROD has a higher priority.
 Also, even if the soil LUC at DP039 was removed, the base would still be required to control the same square footage to protect the DP039 bioreactor.
+Once the ROD is signed, the base will issue the draft technical memorandum for regulatory review.

-8.2 Status of DP039 Land Use Controls
+7.2 Status of DP039 Land Use Controls